 Planting Depth and Spacing Guidelines

-When it’s time to plant, remember the golden rule – more depth, more space, more potatoes.
+When it’s time to plant, remember the golden rule: more depth, more space, more potatoes.
 Plant your seed potatoes about 4 inches deep and 12 inches apart in rows, with 30 inches between rows.
 As the plants grow, gently mound soil around them to encourage tuber development and protect them from sunlight.
 Now sit back, relax, and wait for those taters to work their magic.

-How Many Potato Seeds I Plant for a Year’s Worth!
+The Number of Potato Seeds I Plant for a Year’s Worth!

-You can learn more about my backyard potato patch in the following posts and how I prepare for a Thanksgiving feast from my garden.
+You can learn more about my backyard potato patch in the following posts, and how I prepare for a Thanksgiving feast from my garden.

-Why Growing a Potato Patch Is Important for Survival
+- Why Growing a Potato Patch Is Important for Survival

-Uncover the Secrets to Growing a Thanksgiving Feast Right in Your Backyard!
+- Uncover the Secrets to Growing a Thanksgiving Feast Right in Your Backyard!

 Caring for Potatoes Throughout the Growing Season